T R A V E L / C I T Y G U I D E S

 7. Lower Manhattan Chic...

-With a growing reputation as one of New York’s most stylish hotels, The Beekman showcases an astounding nine-storey atrium, where Victorian balustrades in wrought-iron soar upwards to a huge pyramidal skylight.
-The Beekman’s sumptuous rooms feature designer Martin Brudnizki’s trademark sense of playful modernism with deep purple rugs, amenities by Brooklyn’s D.S. & Durga and modern art works, while the wood-panelled living spaces are adorned with fringed lamps, plush velvets and library-style bookcases.
-The hotel is also home to two of New York’s hottest new restaurants: legendary New York restaurateur Keith McNally’s classic brasserie, Augustine; and top American chef Tom Colicchio’s Fowler and Wells.
+Showcasing an astounding nine-storey atrium where Victorian wrought-iron balustrades soar upwards to a huge pyramidal skylight, The Beekman is a recently-opened New York hotel which features designer Martin Brudnizki’s trademark sense of playful modernism.
+You'll also find two hot restaurants: legendary New York restaurateur Keith McNally’s classic brasserie, Augustine; and top American chef Tom Colicchio’s Fowler and Wells.
 Make sure to visit the Bar Room for craft cocktails beneath the stunning central atrium. $$$

 123 Nassau Street, New York